Curvature-Guided LoRA: Matching Full Fine-Tuning in Function Space: Abstract

 \section{Abstract}

-Parameter-efficient fine-tuning methods such as LoRA enable efficient adaptation of large pretrained models but often fall short of full fine-tuning performance.
-Existing approaches focus on aligning parameter updates, which only indirectly control model predictions.
-In this work, we introduce the prediction alignment problem, aiming to match the predictor obtained via PEFT to that of full fine-tuning at the level of outputs.
+Parameter-efficient fine-tuning methods such as LoRA enable efficient adaptation of large pretrained models, but often lag behind full fine-tuning in both convergence speed and final performance.
+Recent approaches aim to reduce this gap by aligning LoRA parameter updates with those of full fine-tuning, but such parameter-space alignment only indirectly controls model predictions.
+Instead, we adopt a function-space perspective and formulate the \emph{prediction alignment problem}, whose objective is to match the outputs of LoRA fine-tuning to those of full fine-tuning.
 We show that this objective naturally leads to a curvature-aware, second-order formulation, where optimal low-rank updates correspond to a Newton-like, curvature-whitened gradient.
-Based on this insight, we propose Curvature-Guided LoRA (CG-LoRA), which selects and scales adaptation directions using local curvature information.
+Based on this insight, we propose Curvature-Guided LoRA (CG-LoRA), an algorithm that selects adaptation directions using local curvature information.
 Our method is computationally efficient and avoids explicit second-order matrix construction.
-Preliminary experiments on standard natural language understanding benchmarks demonstrate improved performance and faster convergence compared to existing LoRA variants.
+Experiments on standard natural language understanding benchmarks demonstrate improved performance and faster convergence compared to existing LoRA variants.
+Code can be found at \url{https://github.com/fredML/CG-LoRA}.